Shivamxeric/chat/README.md

 - User authentication: Users can register and log in securely.
 - Real-time messaging: Users can chat with each other in real-time.
 - Responsive design: The app is responsive and works well on both desktop and mobile devices.
+- Live notifications for new incoming messages.
+- Online user facility indicating which users are currently online.

 ## Technologies Used